The 2017 Santa Cruz Island 13.1 mile Eco extreme half marathon is set for Saturday , Fall 2017. TBD

 We can't stress enough that this is a rugged, but one of a kind trail run.

-Trail Tips from our Official Course Designer and CRFC Runner:
+Trail Tips from our Official Course Designer and Runner:

-"The trail run from Scorpion to Prisoners Cove is 14 + miles and a great challenge, if you are in good shape.
-The first 2 ½ miles are up a steep rocky, dirt, 10 foot wide path and that is where you will gain approx. 1000 feet in elevation.
-The trail then becomes a single track wilderness trail and the rocks become more difficult, but not something you have to climb over.
-(I walked the first 3 mile hill and my running partner Dave ran the entire way) There are a few exposed areas where you might want to pay attention as to not fall off a steep hillside and get scratched up, but nothing fatal.
+"The trail run from Prisoners Cove is 13.1+ miles and a great challenge, if you are in good shape.
+The first 2.7 miles are up a steep dirt, 10 foot wide path and that is where you will gain approx. 1300 feet in elevation.
+The trail then becomes a single track wilderness ridgeline trail and the rocks become more difficult, but not something you have to climb over.
+We cant stress enough after stopping at the first " Aid Station" until the central valley, you'll need to really take it easy and not be afraid to just walk the downhill rocky areas.
+There are a few exposed areas where you might want to pay attention as to not fall off a steep hillside and get scratched up, but nothing fatal.
+We want you to have fun and enjoy our after party...

-While the trail is a great single track with awesome views, it is not smooth.
+While the backside downhill trails are great, with awesome views, these miles are not smooth.
 This is a extreme off-road Eco-Trail run that is hard all the way to the finish.

-As you top out at 1410 foot level ,you descend down a few hundred feet and the trail is slightly rocky and eroded.
-This also was an area where I walked but Dave ran.
-Fall here and you will pay the price on an ankle.
-Once you get to the bottom of this short down hill, the half marathon trail course is a piece of cake.
-At about 4.6 miles, it becomes a nice, dirt, Ranger access road (with a trail feeling) that winds along the ridge line continuing west with views of the Pacific Ocean and other Channel Islands.
-This part of the course is undulating, but all runable.
+As you top out at 1425 foot level, it becomes a nice, dirt, Ranger access road (with a trail feeling) that winds along the ridge line continuing west with views of the Pacific Ocean and other Channel Islands.
+This part of the course is undulating, but all runnable with great views..

-At the 7 3/4 mile mark you will max out at about 1488 feet in elevation.
-This is the area of the Navy Radar Site.
+At the 9 mile mark you will max out at in elevation.
+This is the area about a mile from the Navy Radar Site.

-We will have four aid stations during the run.
+We will have 6 aid stations during the run.
 However, we really want runners to take at least one water bottle with them in a waist-hip type holder or a bladder.
-The interior portion of the race at the higher elevations can be 85 degrees when the start and finish at the coast is 65-70 degrees.
+The interior central valley new portion of the race at the higher elevations can be 85 degrees when the start and finish at the coast is 65 degrees.

-At mile 10.9 you will top out at your steepest mountain pass.
-The elevation will be about 1252 feet above sea level.
 The view of the Pacific is endless.
-Watch out, you will head downhill from this point and many people say the last 2 miles down to the finish is as hard as the first two mile climb fromthe start.
+Watch out, you will head downhill from this point and many people say the last 2 miles down to the finish is as hard as the first two mile climb from the start.
 The final race finish will be on the trail, at about 353 feet above the ocean.
 It will be on a gentle upper meadow that is above Prisoners Harbor.
 Once you cross the actual finish line you will be given some water and can cool down as you walk about 300 yards to the actual Prisoners Harbor Day Use Area.

 We will provide finisher medals, lunch, water, lunch, beer and wine to everyone at the day use area below the finish line.
 You can retrieve any of your day packs with clothes, your own snacks etc at the day use area.

 If you are in piss-pour shape, old, like me, the run will take 3 1/2 hours.
-If you are in great trail running shape, like our CRFC partners Dave, Joe and Randy, a 2 1/2 hour run is possible (maybe).
 Look at the times from last year.
 We have to cut off the course at 4 hours and 10 minutes for safety.

 Good luck, enjoy the day in the park and don't complain to me if you get tired or hurt.